-Permits not purchased by successful applicants may be sold to non-selected applicants on a first-come, first-served basis.
+Permits not purchased by successful applicants by August 1, may be sold to non-selected applicants on a first-come, first-served basis.
 The Department will announce when the remaining tags will be available.
 To insure you receive the announcement, keep your email address updated in your profile.